Untitled Header Image

 Absences

 To ensure smooth operation and maintain clear communication within our co-op, all members are required to post a notification on the website forum whenever they anticipate an absence.
-This message should include the specific dates of absence, and optionally, a brief explanation of the reason.
-Please try to avoid making non-emergency appointments/plans on co-op days.
+This notification should include the dates your family will be absent and may include a brief explanation if you wish.
+Please try to avoid scheduling non-emergency appointments or other plans on co-op days.
 This practice allows other members to adjust schedules, redistribute tasks if necessary, and ensures everyone is aware of who is unavailable.
-By consistently adhering to this policy, we can minimize disruptions and maintain a collaborative and efficient environment.
+This helps teachers, volunteers, and other families plan accordingly while minimizing disruptions to the co-op.

 Your choice to participate in Our Lady of Walsingham Homeschool Co-op means that our Friday classes should be a priority for your family.
-If your family is absent for three consecutive co-op dates, you will be dropped from Our Lady of Walsingham Homeschool Co-op.
+If your family is absent for three consecutive co-op days, your enrollment may be discontinued unless other arrangements have been made with the Leadership Team.
 Please communicate clearly with the Leadership Team regarding your family’s situation.

 Class Attendance